Outbound Authentication

 In contrast to co-located services, external services do not have strong dependencies as they have a fully decoupled lifecycle and are provided by different owners.
 As a consequence, external services can run cross-regionally; even non-BTP systems might be involved.
 A prerequisite for external service calls is a trust federation between the consumer and the provider system.

 A seamless integration experience for external service communication is provided by IAS App-2-App flows, which are offered by CAP via remote services.
-Alternatively, remote services can be configured on top of BTP HTTP Destinations that offer various authentication strategies such as SAML 2.0 as required by many S/4 system endpoints.
+BTP Destinations offer various authentication strategies such as SAML 2.0 as required by many S/4 system endpoints.
+Both CAP Java and CAP Node.js support IAS App-2-App via configuration to handle token exchange automatically - Java uses service bindings with ias-dependency-name, while Node.js uses BTP Destinations with tokenService.body.resource.

 IAS App-2-App